Contractor charged with leaking classified NSA info on Russian hacking

 "Releasing classified material without authorization threatens our nation's security and undermines public faith in government.
 People who are trusted with classified information and pledge to protect it must be held accountable when they violate that obligation," Deputy Attorney General Rod Rosenstein said in a statement Monday.

+Winner faces up to 10 years in prison for leaking classified information.
+Winner's court-appointed attorney, Titus Nichols, said a detention hearing will take place on Thursday in Augusta, where the judge will determine whether to release her on bond.
+Winner did not enter a plea in her initial appearance Monday.

-Attorney General Jeff Sessions also slammed leaks last month in the wake of the Manchester attacks, saying: "We have already initiated appropriate steps to address these rampant leaks that undermine our national security."
+Last month Attorney General Jeff Sessions slammed leaks in the wake of the Manchester attacks, saying: "We have already initiated appropriate steps to address these rampant leaks that undermine our national security."

+Winner's mother said that her daughter is "touch and go" in an interview with CNN on Monday.

+"I think she's trying to be brave for me," Billie Winner said.
+"I don't think she's seeing a light at the end of the tunnel."

 In October 2016, CNN reported that federal investigators believe Russian hackers were behind cyberattacks on a contractor for Florida's election system that may have exposed the personal data of Florida voters, according to US officials briefed on the probe.
 The hack of the Florida contractor came on the heels of hacks in Illinois, in which personal data of tens of thousands of voters may have been stolen, and one in Arizona, in which investigators believe the data of voters was likely exposed.